random689/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** `undo` undoes your last action, **no matter** which window one executes it from.
+:bulb: **Tip:** `undo` undoes the last action, **no matter** which window one executes it from.
 For example, if one edited a student in the main window, then added a meeting from the meeting window, executing the `undo` command from the main window will undo the action of **adding the meeting**, rather than the action of editing the student.
-That is, the `undo` command chooses the user's last action, rather than the user's last action **in that window** to undo.
+Another way of putting it is that the `undo` command undoes the user's last action, rather than the user's last action **in that window**.
 </div>

 #### Viewing help : `help`